 3. Currency Capital Equipment Finance

-If you’re looking for a PNC Equipment Finance alternative that will offer larger loan amounts, then look to Currency Capital.
-Currency Capital is another alternative lender that offers more accessible funding to small businesses than PNC does.
+Currency Finance, formerly known as Currency Capital, is another alternative lender that offers more accessible funding to small businesses than PNC does.

 - Your two most recent business tax returns